-NYU offers students the opportunity to earn credits doing internship fieldwork while attending a weekly seminar.
-The NYU in Tel-Aviv Internship Program is an unparalleled opportunity to get out of the classroom and engage in Israeli society and not-for-profit sector.
+NYU offers students the opportunity to earn credit for participating in an internship and attending a complimentary seminar.
+The NYU in Tel-Aviv Academic Internship Program is an unparalleled opportunity to get out of the classroom and engage in Israeli society and not-for-profit sector.

 Tel Aviv Internship Seminar & Fieldwork Course

-This course includes weekly seminar for an hour and a half and minimum of 10 hours fieldwork a week at an approved internship field site.
-This course is designed to complement your internship fieldwork, exploring many different aspects of your organization and of Israel's Civil Society.
+The seminar is designed to complement your internship fieldwork, exploring many different aspects of your organization and of Israel's Civil Society.
 Israel is a country where the government and the establishment at large have historically been very central in determining the country's political direction as well as its social fabric and political culture.
 It is therefore of special interest to study the emergence of new players in Israel, especially the role of the Third Sector, or Civil Society and within it the even newer phenomenon of Social Change Organizations and their effect on Israeli political and social life over the past three decades.
 Your goal is to finish the semester with an in-depth understanding of your agency, its approach, its policies, its programs, and the context in which it operates.
 You will also spend time reflecting on the internship experience itself as a way to better understand your academic, personal, and career goals.

 The Planning Form

-If you are interested in an internship for credit or not for credit, please complete the Internship Planning Form by May 1, 2015.
-Completion of this form, will allow the internship coordinator to have a general idea of your area of interest so the most suitable internship can be found.
+If you are interested in a for-credit internship, please complete the Internship Planning Form.
+Completion of this form will allow the internship coordinator to have a general idea of your area of interest so the most suitable internship can be found.

 Please note that internship options are subject to change and are available to students interested in an internship for credit or not for credit.